kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/creating-cohesion.md

 ## Methods for Building Coherence

-> 📖 [Read this article](http://www.southeastern.edu/acad_research/programs/writing_center/handouts/pdf_handouts/coherence.pdf) on ways to improve the coherence of your writing by using repetition, transitional expressions, pronouns, synonyms, and parallel structures.
+> 📖 [Read this article](http://www.southeastern.edu/acad_research/programs/writing_center/handouts/pdf_handouts/coherence.pdf) on ways to improve the coherence of your writing.

 <aside>
 Here is a summary of the tips for building coherence that are given in the article: